 - The external controls came from a wide variety of sources: open label studies, historical controls from other randomized trials, and other secondary healthcare databases and chart reviews.
 This corroborates the general tenet of RWE described in a recent whitepaper from Duke-Margolis (Mahendraratnam Lederer et al, 2019) – that the data must be ‘fit for purpose’ and that there is no ‘perfect’ database to meet all external comparator needs; the right data must be chosen to address the particular research question at hand.

-Please join us for the next segment where we will be answering: What are the critical factors that should be considered when selecting the optimal data source(s) for use as the external comparator?
+What are the critical factors that should be considered when selecting the optimal data source(s) for use as the external comparator?

 UBC epidemiologists, clinicians, and biostatisticians support the design and execution of modernized solutions that generate evidence on the safety and effectiveness of biopharmaceutical products.
 For more information get in touch with our team here.